cisagov/ScubaGear/README.md

 ## What's New 🆕

-**YAML Configuration UI**: SCuBA now includes a graphical user interface that makes it easier than ever to create and manage your YAML configuration files.
+**Scuba Configuration UI**: SCuBA now includes a graphical user interface that makes it easier than ever to create and manage your YAML configuration files.
 This intuitive tool helps reduce the complexity of manual editing and streamlines the configuration process for your organization.

 #### 🚀 UI Key Features:
-- Launch with `Invoke-SCuBAConfigAppUI`
+- Launch with `Start-ScubaConfigApp`
 - Step-by-step setup wizard covering all configuration options
 - Real-time validation with live YAML preview
 - Microsoft Graph integration for user and group selection